 How to Care for Your Cockroaches

-Many users have e-mailed us curious, bewildered, and frustrated by their lack of education in cockroach husbandry.
-We know, we know, some skills are just not taught in today's educational system.
-But, here is a crash course how to take care of your humble cockroaches.
-With proper care your cockroaches can live 2-3 years, and you can even make a self-sustaining colony.
+Many users have e-mailed us curious, bewildered, or frustrated by their lack of education in cockroach care.
+We know that, sadly, some skills are just not taught in today's educational system.
+Below is a crash course for how to take care of your humble cockroaches.
+With proper care, your cockroaches can live 2-3 years, and you can even make a self-sustaining colony.
 Hatchlings take ~6-8 months to reach sexual maturity.

-- We prefer to buy small terrariums from local pet stores (they cost ~$3-$5).
-You can see a variety of sizes here from our living neuroscience library.
+- We prefer to buy small terrariums from local pet stores.
+You can see a variety of sizes in our living neuroscience library below.
 We have a few species that we keep isolated for some experiments.
-You can use any plastic container you have on hand as well, just make sure to make air holes.
-Discoid cockroaches cannot crawl on glass or plastic, so if your container is big enough, you don't even need a lid!
+You can use any plastic container you have on hand as well, but make sure to add air holes!
+Discoid cockroaches cannot crawl on glass or plastic, so if your container is big enough, you may not even need a lid!

 - Fill the bottom of the terrarium with soil.
-We use unfertilized potting soil we buy from the local hardware store for $1 per 5 lbs, but honestly, dirt from outside your house will work.
+We use unfertilized potting soil that we buy from the local hardware store, but honestly, dirt from outside your house will also work.
 The cockroaches enjoy burrowing under the soil.

 - Throw in some toilet paper rolls and wood scraps for them to play in.

-Important: If live in a cold climate and have indoor heating, you have to be careful as the resultant low humidity will reduce the vitality of the cockroaches.
-We often tape a piece of wet sponge to the side of the cockroach cage in the winter months.
-If you notice your cockroaches making incomplete molts (dying while trying to molt), it's because of the low humidity.
+Important: If you live in a cold climate and have indoor heating, you have to be careful of the low humidity in your home.
+This will reduce the vitality of the cockroaches.
+For instance, if you notice your cockroaches dying while trying to molt, it's because of the low humidity.
+We often tape a piece of wet sponge to the side of our cockroach cages in the winter months.